-(1) All staff who provide clinical services within facilities and programs shall have documented qualifications or training specific to the clinical services they provide.

-(2) Staff qualifications for contracted entities shall be in compliance with 450:1-1-1.1 and 450:1-3-5.

-(3) Each facility or program shall have policies and procedures for documenting and verifying the training, experience, education, and other credentials of service providers prior to their providing treatment services for which they were hired.
-All staff shall be documented as privileged prior to performing treatment services.

-(4) All direct care staff shall be at least eighteen (18) years old.

-(5) Each facility or program shall minimally perform a review each calendar year of current licensure, certifications, and current qualifications for privileges to provide specific treatment services.
+- (1) All staff who provide clinical services within facilities and programs shall have documented qualifications or training specific to the clinical services they provide. - (2) Staff qualifications for contracted entities shall be in compliance with 450:1-1-1.1 and 450:1-3-5. - (3)(2) Each facility or program shall have policies and procedures for documenting and verifying the training, experience, education, and other credentials of service providers prior to their providing treatment services for which they were hired.
+All staff shall be documented as privileged prior to performing treatment services. - (4)(3) All direct care staff shall be at least eighteen (18) years old. - (5)(4) Each facility or program shall minimally perform a review each calendar year of current licensure, certifications, and current qualifications for privileges to provide specific treatment services.

-(b) Staff Development and Training.
+(b) Staff development and training.

-(1) All facilities and programs shall have a written staff development and training plan for all administrative, professional and support staff.
-This plan shall include, at a minimum:

-(A) Orientation procedures;

-(B) In-service training and education programs;

-(C) Availability of professional reference materials;

-(D) Mechanisms for ensuring outside continuing educational opportunities for staff members; and

-(E) Performance improvement activities and their results.

-(2) In-service training shall be conducted each calendar year and shall be required upon hire and each calendar year thereafter for all employees on the following topics:

-(A) Fire and safety, including the location and use of all fire extinguishers and first aid supplies and equipment;

-(B) Universal precautions and infection control;

-(C) Consumer's rights and the constraints of the Mental Health Patient's Bill of Rights;

-(D) Confidentiality;

-(E) Oklahoma Child Abuse Reporting and Prevention Act, 10 O.S. §§ 7101-7115; (F) Facility policy and procedures;
+- (1) All facilities and programs shall have a written staff development and training plan for all administrative, professional and support staff.
+This plan shall include, at a minimum: - (A) Orientation procedures; - (B) In-service training and education programs; - (C) Availability of professional reference materials; - (D) Mechanisms for ensuring outside continuing educational opportunities for staff members; and - (E) Performance improvement activities and their results. - (2) In-service training shall be conducted each calendar year and shall be required upon hirewithin thirty (30) days of each employee's hire date and each calendar year thereafter for all employees on the following topics: - (A) Fire and safety, including the location and use of all fire extinguishers and first aid supplies and equipment; - (B) Universal precautions and infection control; - (C) Consumer's rights and the constraints of the Mental Health Patient's Bill of Rights: - (D) Confidentiality; - (E) Oklahoma Child Abuse Reporting and Prevention Act, 10 O.S. §§ 7101-7115; - (F) Facility policy and procedures;

-(G) Cultural competence (including military culture if active duty or veterans are being served);

-(H) Co-occurring disorder competency and treatment principles;

-(I) Trauma informed service provision;

-(J) Crisis intervention; and

-(K) Age and developmentally appropriate trainings, where applicable.

-(3) All clinical staff, direct care staff, and/or volunteers shall have non-physical intervention training in techniques and philosophies addressing appropriate non-violent interventions for potentially physical interpersonal conflicts, staff attitudes which promote dignity and enhanced self-esteem, keys to effective communication skills, verbal and non-verbal interaction and non-violent intervention within thirty (30) days of being hired with updates each calendar year thereafter.
-This standard shall not apply to facilities or programs subject to Chapter 27 of this Title.

-(4) The local facility Executive Director shall designate which positions and employees, including temporary employees, will be required to successfully complete physical intervention training.
+- (G) Cultural competence (including military culture if active duty or veterans are being served); - (H) Co-occurring disorder competency and treatment principles; - (I) Trauma informed service provision; - (J) Crisis intervention; and - (K) Suicide risk assessment, prevention, and response; and - (K)(L) Age and developmentally appropriate trainings, where applicable. - (3) All clinical staff, direct care staff, and/or volunteers providing direct care shall have non-physical intervention training in techniques and philosophies addressing appropriate non-violent interventions for potentially physical interpersonal conflicts, staff attitudes which promote dignity and enhanced self-esteem, keys to effective communication skills, verbal and non-verbal interaction and non-violent intervention within thirty (30) days of being hired with updates each calendar year thereafter.
+This standard shall not apply to facilities or programs subject to Chapter 27 of this Title. - (4) The local facility Executive Director shall designate which positions and employees, including temporary employees, will be required to successfully complete physical intervention training.
 An employee or volunteer shall not provide direct care services to consumers until completing this training.
-This standard shall not apply to facilities or programs subject to Chapter 27 of this Title.

-(5) The training curriculum for (2) and (3) of this subsection must be approved by the ODMHSAS commissioner or designee in writing prior to conducting of any training pursuant to this provision.

-(6) Each site shall have staff during all hours of operation who maintain current certification in basic first aid and Cardiopulmonary Resuscitation (CPR).
+This standard shall not apply to facilities or programs subject to Chapter 16 or Chapter 27 of this Title, or outpatient programs subject to Chapter 18 of this Title. - (5) The training curriculum for (2) and (3) and (4) of this subsection must be approved by the ODMHSAS commissioner or designee in writing prior to conducting of any training pursuant to this provision. - (6) Each site shall have staff during all hours of operation who maintain current certification in basic first aid and Cardiopulmonary Resuscitation (CPR).

-(c) Clinical Supervision.
+(c) Clinical supervision.